cipherxof/th-ghost/README.md

 ```
 Running:

-MySQL is currently required on Linux for the bot.
-This means you will need to setup MySQL on your machine and run the provided SQL scripts ([install.sql](https://github.com/triggerhappy187/th-ghost/blob/master/ghost/install.sql) & [mysql_create_tables_v2.sql](https://github.com/triggerhappy187/th-ghost/blob/master/mysql_create_tables_v2.sql)) as well as configure your MySQL info in default.cfg.
+MySQL may be required on Linux for the bot.
+This means you might need to setup MySQL on your machine and run the provided SQL scripts ([install.sql](https://github.com/triggerhappy187/th-ghost/blob/master/ghost/install.sql) & [mysql_create_tables_v2.sql](https://github.com/triggerhappy187/th-ghost/blob/master/mysql_create_tables_v2.sql)) as well as configure your MySQL info in default.cfg.